Introduction

 Across these sectors and more, the application of risk scores streamlines risk management, fostering resilience and informed decision-making.

-Types of Risk Scores
+What are the Different Types of Risk Scores?

 There are mainly two types of risk scores - qualitative and quantitative.